Criminal Defense Lawyer: How to Find and Hire One

 What is a plea bargain, and should I take one?

-Can I switch lawyers after I have already hired one?
+Can I switch criminal defense lawyers after hiring one?

 Take Action -- Direct Links